softindex/datakernel/examples/getting-started/README.md

 ## Purpose
-In this guide we will create a simple “Hello World” application using [Eventloop](https://github.com/softindex/datakernel/tree/master/core-eventloop), which is the core component of Datakernel Framework.
+In this guide we will create a simple “Hello World” application using [Eventloop](https://github.com/softindex/datakernel/tree/master/core-eventloop), which is the core component of DataKernel Framework.

 ## What you will need: